Laser-enhanced quantum sensing boosts sensitivity and dynamic range: Sensitivity and dynamic range

-The combinations of the theoretical sensitivity and dynamic range for NV-based technologies (filled colored points, \cite{barry_sens, sekiguchi_sens, zhang_blueprint, dai_sens, zheng_sens, stuerner_sens, patel_sens, kainuma_sens, hahl_paper, gottesman_paper, clevenson_dynamic_range, wang_dynamic_range, xie_sens, gao_sens, fescenko_sens, eisenach_sens, wang_sens}) and vapor cell magnetometers (black data points, \cite{greco_opm, quspin_qtfm, ledbetter_opm} are plotted.
-We fit a linear trend with a slope of -1 (solid black line), excluding the unfilled and bordered data points.
-This makes sense because dynamic range and sensitivity can each be improved at the cost of the other by the same factor: The dynamic range can be increased via the linewidth, which worsens the signal gradient with the magnetic field and thus the sensitivity and vice versa.
-Most NV-based sensors fit roughly along the linear line of trading sensitivity for dynamic range.
+The combinations of sensitivity limit and dynamic range for NV-based technologies (filled colored points \cite{barry_sens, sekiguchi_sens, zhang_blueprint, dai_sens, zheng_sens, stuerner_sens, patel_sens, kainuma_sens, hahl_paper, gottesman_paper, clevenson_dynamic_range, wang_dynamic_range, xie_sens, gao_sens, fescenko_sens, eisenach_sens, wang_sens}) and vapor cell magnetometers (black data points \cite{greco_opm, quspin_qtfm, ledbetter_opm}) are plotted.
+We fit a linear trend with a slope of 1 (solid black line), excluding the unfilled and bordered data points.
+The linear trend represents the fact that dynamic range and sensitivity can each be improved at the cost of the other by the same factor: The dynamic range can be increased via the linewidth, which worsens the signal gradient with the magnetic field and thus the sensitivity and vice versa.
+Most sensors fit roughly along the linear trend.
 The aim for a sensor is to achieve high dynamic range and good sensitivities (upper right corner of Fig.~\ref{fig:figure_4}) \cite{gizzi_paper}.
-Our results in this work (red data point) clearly show a strong improvement from the linear behavior towards the desired regime.
-The improvement in the ratio of dynamic range and the PSNL sensitivity with our setup is 780 compared to the linear fit.
-This is due to the strong performance boost achieved by the laser cavity feedback, which leads to \SI{100}{\percent} contrast and strong laser signals.
-Vertical deviations from the linear behavior can be achieved by using a closed-loop feedback \cite{clevenson_dynamic_range, wang_dynamic_range}.
-There the microwave frequency or a compensating magnetic field is adapted in real-time during measurements, and thus the dynamic range can be increased, as indicated by the vertical arrows.
-Such closed-loop systems can also be used to slightly increase the dynamic range of vapor cell sensors \cite{greco_opm} and could be added to LTM sensors in the future.
+Our results in this work (red data points) clearly show a strong improvement from the linear behavior towards the desired regime.
+The improvement in the ratio of dynamic range and the PSNL sensitivity with our setup is up to 590 compared to the linear fit.
+This quantifies the strong performance boost achieved by the laser cavity feedback, which leads to \SI{100}{\percent} contrast and strong laser signals.
+Vertical improvements from the linear behavior can be achieved by using a closed-loop feedback \cite{clevenson_dynamic_range, wang_dynamic_range, greco_opm}, where the sensors parameters are adjusted to hold the resonance criterion during measurements.
+We have not implemented closed-loop feedback, but it provides a path for further improvement.
 However, enlarging the dynamic range via closed-loop feedback places restrictions on how fast magnetic field changes or movements in the magnetic field can happen without loosing the feedback lock as well as limiting the signal bandwidth due to the required modulation frequency.
+Thus, sensors without feedback extensions of the dynamic range also have advantages.
 Another strong deviation from the linear behavior is marked by the black-bordered data points \cite{eisenach_sens, wang_sens}.
-There, a different NV-based magnetometry concept of cavity-enhanced microwave absorption was used and \SI{100}{\percent} absorption contrast was demonstrated, leading to a significant sensitivity improvement.
-The sensitivity of NV magnetometers can also be significantly improved when magnetic flux concentrators are used.
+There, a different NV-based magnetometry concept of cavity-enhanced microwave absorption was used and \SI{100}{\percent} absorption contrast was demonstrated for scalar magnetometry, leading to a notable sensitivity improvement.
+But when combining this approach with vector magnetometry significantly worse contrast ($C\leq\SI{40}{\percent}$) and thus sensitivity is achievable \cite{wilcox_vector_mw}.
+The sensitivity of NV magnetometers can also be strongly improved when magnetic flux concentrators are used \cite{xie_sens, gao_sens, fescenko_sens}.
 However, these effectively reduce the relative ODMR linewidth in units of magnetic field and thus the dynamic range (indicated by the arrows parallel to the linear fit).
-Furthermore, with flux concentrators, the vectorial information of the magnetic field is difficult to obtain \cite{ziabari_mfc} and the environmental magnetic noise is equally amplified.
-We note here, that further significant improvements in sensitivity can be realized by combining LTM with magnetic flux concentrators.
-By comparing our sensor to other state of the art NV-based and vapor cell sensors in Fig.~\ref{fig:figure_4}, we clearly point out the improved performance and the potential of LTM to further boost the sensitivity of NV magnetometers significantly.
+Magnetic flux concentrators could be used to further shift our sensor performance from its current position parallel to the linear trend (red dashed line).
+By comparing our sensor to other state of the art NV-based and vapor cell sensors in Fig.~\ref{fig:figure_4}, we clearly see the improved performance and the potential of LTM to boost the sensitivity and/or the dynamic range of NV magnetometers significantly, while maintaining their advantages.